-Unwanted sexual advances, unwanted requests for sexual favours, and other unwanted verbal or physical conduct of a sexual nature that offends, demeans, or humiliates an individual.
+Unwanted sexual advances, unwanted requests for sexual favours, and other unwanted verbal or physical conduct of a sexual nature that offends, demeans, or humiliates an individual based on gender.
 Sexual harassment can involve a single serious incident, but more often consists of a series of unwanted incidents over time.
 See also harassment.